yandex-cloud/docs/en/_tutorials/web/alb-with-ddos-protection.md

             * **CIDR**: The rule will apply to the range of IP addresses.
 In the **CIDR blocks** field, specify the CIDR and masks of subnets that traffic will come to or from.
 To add multiple CIDRs, click **Add CIDR**.
             * **Security group**: The rule will apply to the VMs from the current group or the selected security group.
+            * **Load balancer health checks** is a rule that allows a load balancer to check the health of VMs.

          1. Click **Save**.
 Repeat the steps to create all rules from the table.